LLaMA-Omni: Seamless Speech Interaction with Large Language Models: Experiments

 \paragraph{SpeechGPT} SpeechGPT~\citep{zhang-etal-2023-speechgpt} is a speech-language model that supports both speech input and output.
 We use the chain-of-modality prompting adopted in the original paper for decoding, which sequentially outputs the text instruction, text response, and speech response based on the speech instruction.

-\paragraph{SALMONN (+TTS)} SALMONN~\citep{tang2024salmonn} is a LLM capable of accepting speech and audio inputs and responding with text, enabling it to perform the S2TIF task.
-For the S2SIF task, we add a VITS TTS model after SALMOON to generate speech responses in a cascaded manner.
+\paragraph{SALMONN + Orca} SALMONN~\citep{tang2024salmonn} is a LLM capable of accepting speech and audio inputs and responding with text, enabling it to perform the S2TIF task. \bluetext{For the S2SIF task, we add a TTS model called Orca\footnote{\bluetext{\url{https://github.com/Picovoice/orca}}} after SALMONN.
+Orca is an industrial TTS model that supports both streaming and offline speech synthesis, delivering excellent performance.
+This integrated system enables speech synthesis to begin concurrently with the generation of the text response.}

-\paragraph{Qwen2-Audio (+TTS)} Qwen2-Audio~\citep{Qwen2-Audio} is a powerful general-purpose audio understanding model capable of performing various audio-related tasks, including the S2TIF task.
-We also build a cascaded system with Qwen2-Audio and VITS to complete the S2SIF task.
+\paragraph{Qwen2-Audio + Orca} Qwen2-Audio~\citep{Qwen2-Audio} is a powerful general-purpose audio understanding model capable of performing various audio-related tasks, including the S2TIF task. \bluetext{We also build a cascaded system with Qwen2-Audio and Orca to complete the S2SIF task.}